-- 2 Look through the list of shadow copies noting the Exposed Locally as field. - 3 Find the field with the exposed directory name that matches the VM name used during the aborted or failed job. - 4 Using the Shadow copy ID field from that entry, run the following command:
+- 2 Look through the list of shadow copies noting the Exposed Locally as field. - 3 Find the field with the exposed directory name that matches the VM name used during the stopped or failed job. - 4 Using the Shadow copy ID field from that entry, run the following command:

+'''

 delete shadows ID <ShadowCopyIDofAbortedOrFailedJob>

+'''

-- 5 Navigate to the configured Working Directory, and delete the directory with the VM name used during the aborted or failed job. - 6 Exit DiskShadow and return to a standard command prompt. - 7 To verify that all VSS Writers, especially Hyper-V VSS Writer, are in a Stable State, run the following command:
+- 5 Navigate to <installationDirectory>\tmp\Hyper-V, and delete the directory with the VM name used during the stopped or failed job. - 6 Exit DiskShadow and return to a standard command prompt. - 7 To verify that all VSS Writers, especially Hyper-V VSS Writer, are in a Stable State, run the following command:

+'''

 vssadmin list writers

+'''